vcc-csc212/sm21/_docs/labs/lab02.md

 ###### Opening a New Terminal

 CS50
-: If you don't have a terminal already open in your environment, you can create one in the the CS50 IDE by clicking File > New Terminal.
+: If you don't have a terminal already open in your environment, you can create one in the CS50 IDE by clicking File > New Terminal.
 Please read [the CS50 documentation](https://cs50.readthedocs.io/ide/online/#working-with-terminals) before moving to the next step.

+Other IDEs
+: If you don't have a terminal already open in your environment, you can create one usually under "File" or under "Tools".

 Mac OS
-: Run the 'Terminal' program
+: If you are **not using an IDE**, run the 'Terminal' program

 Windows
-: If you followed the above steps to install the 'Windows Subsystem for Linux' then run the 'Ubuntu' program to open a terminal.
+: If you are **not using an IDE**, install the [Windows Subsystem for Linux](https://itsfoss.com/install-bash-on-windows/), then run the 'Ubuntu' program to open a terminal.

 ###### Making a file